pickyourtrail_logo

 Cafes with Good Viewpoints in Bali

-The cafes present a wide view of jungle valleys and rice terraces to dramatic ocean cliffs and volcano backdrops.
+Some cafes in Bali present a wide view of jungle valleys and rice terraces to dramatic ocean cliffs and volcano backdrops.
 Visitors can enjoy the most breathtaking views of the island while enjoying a cup of coffee.

 1. Akasa Speciality Coffee, Kintamani – Mount Batur & Lake View Cafe